 - Paying cash: Patients who pay cash three or more times a year for opioid prescriptions are more likely to be opioid abusers.

 - Taking opioids for no reason: Prescribing opioids for patients without a pain diagnosis is a PIP.

 The two highest risk factors on the list are high dose opioids and prescriptions provided to patients who are not diagnosed with pain.
 The research also suggests that PIP affect older adults.
 More than 13 percent of those over age 80 are subjected to at least one questionable prescription practice.
 Study authors point out that the opioid crisis is seen as impacting younger adults, but older Americans are more likely to receive and take more prescriptions.

 If you or a loved one is advised to take opioid medication, ask about risk factors and alternatives.
 Opioid addiction cuts across socio-economic lines.
 With opioids or any other addictive medications, be sure to explore your options.

 Experienced Medical Malpractice Attorneys Help You In Baltimore And Washington, D.C.

-Schochor and Staton, P.A. is a leading medical malpractice law firm with a track record of winning complex cases against institutional defendants and individual physicians.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a leading medical malpractice law firm with a track record of winning complex cases against institutional defendants and individual physicians.
 If you or a family member suffer medical negligence, we can help.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.